Don Boven: Western Michigan University

-While he was working at Western, Boven also earned a master of arts degree in education from the University.
+While he was working at Western, Boven also earned a Master of Arts degree in education from the university.
 He also played semi-professional baseball during the summer months for the Sutherland Paper Company team until the late 1950s.
 After his semi-professional career ended, Boven worked during the summers for the Kalamazoo Parks and Recreation Department as the director of the city's summer playground program.
 Boven was inducted into Western Michigan's hall of fame in 1975, at which time the school's athletic director noted "He commands respect with the history he represents in our university.
 He was an outstanding teacher and coach who continued to support Western."

 Retirement and personal life

 Boven retired from Western Michigan University in 1985 after 32 years of working with the institution.
-After he had completed his professional basketball career, Boven married Charlotte Kniese on April 25, 1953 and the couple had three children.
+After he had completed his professional basketball career, Boven married Charlotte Kniese on April 25, 1953, and the couple had three children.
 The two had met while both were students at Western Michigan University.
 The family lived on a small lake near Mattawan, Michigan.
 He served as Texas Township Clerk for 12 years and was very active in his retirement.
-Boven had remained involved in basketball in his later years, playing in reunion games with the Waterloo Hawks as late as 2004.
 He was also a member of the National Basketball Retired Players Association.
 Charlotte Boven died in June 2010 and Donald died as a result of amyloidosis in his heart on March 10, 2011.